 COVID 19 & Costa Rican the Economy

 As with everywhere in the world, COVID 19 has had a devastating impact on the Costa Rican economy, particularly as it affected tourism, one of the largest segments of the local economy.
-According to the Central Bank of Costa Rica (BCCR), Costa Rica’s Gross Domestic Product (GDP) is expected to decrease by 3.6% due to the COVID-19 pandemic with hundreds of thousands of locals being impacted by the loss of jobs in the tourism sector.
+According to the Central Bank of Costa Rica (BCCR), Costa Rica’s Gross Domestic Product (GDP) is expected to decrease by 3.6% due to the COVID-19 pandemic.
+More than 600,000 people who directly and indirectly make a living from the tourism sector have suffered great losses as a result of the pandemic.